qurle/plugin-starter/readme.md

 ### Why Astro?

 I find [Astro](https://astro.build) a perfect tool for building simple web interfaces.
 Same vanila flavour + components.
+And you can also use React, Vue and Svelte components inside!

 ## **How to use**